probablyanasian/Learn-Python/README.md

 - Some programs may not have a checking program inside, you'll have to judge if you did it correctly or not.
 (It shouldn't be too difficult)
 - This is self-learning, only by being true to yourself will you learn

-- There may be some initialization lines at the beginning to prevent errors

 - You can help by sharing this, and in doing so, help people learn Python

 ##### Discussion server: [Discord](https://discord.gg/BVRhTNE)